exercism/ballerina/exercises/practice/database-employee-onboarding/.docs/instructions.md

 # Database Employee Onboarding

 ## Problem Statement

-Go Figure is planning to maintain all petty cash payment information to employees in a database.
-You are helping the finance department of Go Figure to implement these functionalities.
-Since Go Figure is expanding its operations, adding new employees to the system is a common requirement due to new hires.
+ABC Corp is planning to maintain all petty cash payment information to employees in a database.
+You are helping the finance department of ABC Corp implement it.
+Since ABC Corp is expanding its operations, adding new employees to the system is a common requirement due to new hires.

 Your task is to add the provided new employee details to the `Employee` table of the database and return the value of the auto-generated `employee_id` column without issuing another query to the database to find it.
 If an error occurs during the execution, `-1` should be returned.